GypsyCrusader: Online activity

-He has been banned on most major social media platforms including Instagram, YouTube, Twitch, DLive, and Facebook.
+Miller has been banned from numerous major social media platforms, including Instagram, YouTube, Twitch, DLive, and Facebook.

-He has been characterized for his racist remarks and inappropriate behavior online.
-He is also known for his affiliations with fellow white supremacists and internet personalities like Tor Brookes (better known online as CatboyKami) and Brandon Martinez, although he later had a falling out with Brookes.
+He has frequently been criticized for racist remarks and inappropriate online behavior.
+Miller has also been associated with other white supremacist internet personalities, including Tor Brookes, known online as CatboyKami, and Brandon Martinez, although he later had a falling out with Brookes.

 Legal issues

 Assault and drug possession charges

-In 2006, at the age of 18, Miller was charged with aggravated assault.
+In 2006, at the age of 18, Miller was charged with aggravated assault as a result of shooting people with a pellet gun.
 He pled guilty and was not sentenced to jail time.

 In 2007, Miller was arrested and charged with possession of drugs and intent to sell.
 He served 180 days in jail and 4 years of probation.

 Antifa incident and fallout

 On October 12, 2018, Miller was involved in an altercation with Antifa protestors.
 Miller alleges he was trying to attend a speech given by Proud Boys founder Gavin McInnes in order to report on it.
 The incident took place outside of the Metropolitan Republican Club in New York City.
 Miller also reported that his backpack was stolen during the altercation.
 The police unsuccessfully searched for the person who stole Miller's backpack.
 Miller later stated "they tried to kill me" in reference to the altercation and called the attackers "terrorists".
-20-year old Finbarr Slonim, 20-year old Kai Russo, and 35-year old Caleb Perkins were arrested and charged in connection with the assault.
+Finbarr Slonim, Kai Russo, and Caleb Perkins were later arrested and charged in connection with the assault.

 Following the incident, Miller claimed he had an "awakening" and became "woke".
 He was allegedly frequently doxed and bombarded with death threats from people he claims are affiliated with Antifa following their attack on him.
 He has also claimed that people affiliated with Antifa threatened to burn down his parents' house.
 His story quickly gained traction on the internet and Miller claims he lost his job and as a result moved to Florida.

 2020 FBI visit

-On May 21, 2020, FBI agents showed up at Miller's parents' home and tried to reach him.
-It was revealed that they were sent after him regarding anti-protest statements he had made online and his proposal of an open-carry rally.
-Once they deemed he was not a threat, no further action was taken.
+In May 2020, FBI agents showed up at Miller's parents' home and tried to reach him regarding statements he had made online.